Japan raises GDP outlook for FY2021 on lift from stimulus package

 Policymakers need to keep a close watch “on downside risks to the economy in Japan and overseas from the pandemic and impacts from moves in financial capital markets,” an official at the Cabinet Office said.

-The government will use the forecasts to finalize the state budget for the next fiscal year.
+The government will use the forecasts to finalise the state budget for the next fiscal year.

 For the current fiscal year that ends in March 2021, the government cut its gross domestic product forecast to a 5.2% contraction, which would be the biggest annual slump on record.